VincentLu91/PGGAN_IG_data_app/README.md

 ## How to access the data app

-### You can also set up a Docker container to run the application
+### You can set up a Docker container to run the application

 After cloning the repo, download the `tree_run1.zip`: https://drive.google.com/file/d/1vFYnH91yQeEeRASPhOAEnjccHGE48Ywl/view